narwhals.typing

 ?

-Although the former is more readable, the latter is better at preserving type hints.
+Although some people find the former more readable, the latter is better at preserving type hints.

 Here's an example: